REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 - What are the years of useful life, according to the IRS?

 Note that the 27.5 and 39-year depreciation calculations are typically based on a mid-month convention.
-Meaning, in the first month you acquire the property, you would get half (mid-month) of the first month’s depreciation, not an entire month, and the same holds true in the month you dispose of the asset.
-As an example, if you buy a residential property in December, you get 1/27.5/12months*.5 months.
+In the first month you acquire the property, you would get half (mid-month) of the first month's depreciation, not an entire month, and the same holds true in the month you dispose of the asset.
+For example, if you buy a residential property in December, you get 1/27.5/12months*.5 months.
 If you bought in November, it would be 1/27.5/12*1.5 months.
 This particular calculator does not account for the half (mid-month) convention.